mborne/satis-gitlab/README.md

 ### 3) Configure authentication for composer (if `--no-token` option is enabled)

-By default, `gitlab-to-config` writes the OAuth token to `satis.json` configuration file.
+By default, `gitlab-to-config` saves the gitlab token to `satis.json` configuration file.

 You may disable this option using `--no-token` option and use the following composer command to configure `$COMPOSER_HOME/auth.json` file :